 - The Institute is a very hands-on, group-oriented experience, designed to give participants the direct experience of a safe and caring learning environment.

 - In addition to lectures, participants will also engage in discussions, one-on-one coaching, and other community-building activities throughout the day and evening.

 - Full-time participation is expected throughout the Institute.
 If you are unable to participate fully, kindly consider applying again next year.

 Who Should Attend

-Pre-K through 12th grade educators, counselors, psychologists, and school and district-level administrators, as well as college instructors and education professors, who are interested in the social-emotional well-being of students and in creating positive school environments
+Pre-K through university-level educators, counselors, psychologists, and school and district-level administrators, as well as college instructors and education professors, who are interested in the social-emotional well-being of students and in creating positive school environments

 What is Included

 - 6 days of training